Radiata Pine Plywood: Affordable, Versatile, and Easy to Use

 However, radiata pine can be made more water-resistant through various treatment methods, such as pressure-treating with water and stain-repellent chemicals or applying waterproof finishes.
 These treatments can significantly improve its resistance to moisture, making it more suitable for use in environments where it may be exposed to occasional dampness or humidity.

 Ultimately, radiata pine can be made somewhat water-resistant with proper treatment.
-It’s important to note that it may still not be as naturally resistant as some other wood species or engineered materials designed specifically for high-moisture environments.
+It’s important to note that it may still not be as naturally resistant as some other wood species or engineered materials explicitly designed for high-moisture environments.

 Is Radiata Pine Plywood Strong?